Best Black Friday Intel Deals: Lowest Prices on Core CPUs, Speedy SSDs

 6. Newegg Deals

-We don’t expect massive price drops on a lot of Intel processors during this Cyber Monday deals and holiday season.
-That's because Intel already dropped prices recently on its mainstream and high-end desktop (HEDT) CPUs, as it continues to struggle with manufacturing shortages and high demand.
+We don’t expect massive price drops on a lot of Intel processors during this Black Friday deals and holiday season.
+Why?
+Because the company has already dropped prices recently on its mainstream and high-end desktop (HEDT) CPUs , while the company continues to struggle with manufacturing shortages and high demand.

-But there’s still a good chance you’ll see some price dips on mainstream 9th Gen Core processors like the Core i9-9900K, Core i7-9700K, Core i5-9600KF and more.

-That said, where you might find more and better deals from Intel this Cyber Monday and holiday seasons is in storage.

 Intel Core i7-9700K: Was $339, now $299 @ Best Buy

-Note: Update (11/30/2019): Black Friday is over, but the great Intel savings continue over on our Cyber Monday Intel deals page.
-Check out our Cyber Monday tech deals page to see a list of the latest sales on everything from motherboards and processors to PCs.
-We also have dedicated Cyber Monday deal pages for monitors, CPUs, SSDs, gaming laptops, Ryzen processors and Radeon graphics cards.